 One of the surest ways to brighten any new mom’s day is to bring or send her a happy bouquet of colorful flowers.
 Depending on what your own social distancing needs are, you can either pick up a bouquet from your local grocer and drop it off at her front doorstep, or you can order from your local florist or online.
-Another option is to opt for a small plant such as a decorative rose bush or pot of blooming tulips or daffodils.
+Another option is a small plant such as a decorative rose bush or pot of blooming tulips or daffodils.

 7. Make a List of 10 Movies or Shows She Would Love